eschutz/python-mpc/README.md

 A linear model predictive controller for a robot operating under linear and angular velocity and acceleration constraints.

-**This code was originally derived from [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics/blob/master/PathTracking/model_predictive_speed_and_steer_control/model_predictive_speed_and_steer_control.py)**
-, which I highly recommend as an educational resource and a repository of many robotics algorithms in a variety of domains.
+**This code was originally derived from [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics/blob/master/PathTracking/model_predictive_speed_and_steer_control/model_predictive_speed_and_steer_control.py)**, which I highly recommend as an educational resource and a repository of many robotics algorithms in a variety of domains.

 ## Problem
 [Model predictive control](https://en.wikipedia.org/wiki/Model_predictive_control)
-seeks to solve the problem of 'how can inputs be applied to this system to control it optimally without violating constraints?'
+is a popular method of constrained optimal control.
 In this case, we consider a robot with a four-wheeled holonomic 'swerve' drivetrain operating in, for example, a lunar environment, where low gravity enables wheel slippage, inducing constraints on allowable acceleration.